Conformal and extrinsic upper bounds for the harmonic mean of Neumann and Steklov eigenvalues: Introduction

 \begin{thm}[\cites{LY82, ESI86}] Let $(M,g)$ be an $m$-dimensional compact Riemannian manifold.
 Then the first nonzero eigenvalue $\lambda_1$ of the Laplacian (with Neumann boundary condition if $\partial M\neq \emptyset$) satisfies

 for all $n$ for which $V_{c}(M, n)$ is defined.

 Equality implies (C1).
 If $M$ is closed, then (C1) implies equality as well. \end{thm}

-This estimate was firstly obtained by Li and Yau \cite{LY82} for $m=2$, and then by El Soufi and Ilias \cite{ESI86} for general $m\ge 3$.
+This estimate was first obtained by Li and Yau \cite{LY82} for $m=2$, and then by El Soufi and Ilias \cite{ESI86} for general $m\ge 3$.
 Matei \cite{Mat13} generalized it to the $p$-Laplacian.
-For higher eigenvalues of a closed manifold, Kokarev \cite{Kok20} very recently proved that there is a constant $C(n,m)$ depending only on $m$ and $n$ such that
+For higher eigenvalues of a closed manifold, Kokarev \cite{Kok20} recently proved that there is a constant $C(n,m)$ depending only on $m$ and $n$ such that

 holds for any $k\ge 1$, which is compatible with the famous Weyl asymptotic formula:

 where $\omega_m$ is the volume of the unit ball in $\mathbb{R}^m$.
 This can be viewed as an improvement of Korevaar's result \cite{Kor93}, which says that